RinatRezyapov/RinatRezyapov/README.md

 ﻿Hello there, I'm Rinat! 👋

-I'm a front-end developer.
-Eternal explorer and apprentice of life.
+I'm a front-end developer in a constant state of learning and exploring new things.

 Here is what I'm up to: